flexera-public/policy_templates/cost/turbonomics/credential_refresh/README.md

 ## What it does

 The policy periodically checks for applied policies in the project that are related to Turbonomic.
-If any Turbonomic policies are found, the policy initiates an escalation process to update the authentication cookie used for Turbonomic APIs.
+If any Turbonomic policies are found, the policy checks the scheduled run times of these policies and determines if an update is necessary.
+If the next scheduled run of a Turbonomic policy is before the next refresh by the credential updater, it initiates an escalation process to update the authentication cookie used for Turbonomic APIs.
 The policy retrieves the necessary credentials and makes API calls to Turbonomic to obtain a fresh cookie.
 It then updates the applied Turbonomic policies with the new authentication cookie, ensuring seamless authentication for Turbonomic API calls.

 ## Prerequisites